weewx/weewx/docs_src/utilities/wee_import.md

 #### `separator`{#cumulus_separator}

 The character used as the date field separator in the Cumulus monthly log file.
-A solidus (/) is frequently used but it may be another character depending on the settings on the machine that produced the Cumulus monthly log files.
+A solidus (/) is frequently used, but it may be another character depending on the settings on the machine that produced the Cumulus monthly log files.
 This parameter must be included in quotation marks.

 Default is `/`.

 #### `delimiter`{#cumulus_delimiter}

 The character used as the field delimiter in the Cumulus monthly log file.
-A comma is frequently used but it may be another character depending on the settings on the machine that produced the Cumulus monthly log files.
+A comma is frequently used, but it may be another character depending on the settings on the machine that produced the Cumulus monthly log files.
 This parameter must be included in quotation marks.

 Default is `,`.

 #### `decimal`{#cumulus_decimal}

 The character used as the decimal point in the Cumulus monthly log files.
-A full stop is frequently used but it may be another character depending on the settings on the machine that produced the Cumulus monthly log files.
+A full stop is frequently used, but it may be another character depending on the settings on the machine that produced the Cumulus monthly log files.
 This parameter must be included in quotation marks.

 Default is `.`.